 Whether you're celebrating a certain event or are just looking to bring a certain style to your space, it's easy to go over the top with a theme and crowd your table.

 'A growing trend in outdoor tablescape design can be described as “less is more.”
 Keep it simple by sticking to one design theme and elevate it with small decor touches throughout the space and tabletop,' Bobby says.
 'To avoid having to overhaul your entire outdoor set up each time you have a different party theme, I'd suggest adding in smaller decor items to give the space a fresh look and feel.
 Adding small pillows on your chairs or placing table linens on your outdoor table will automatically create a chic look and feel in your space without breaking your bank.'

 If you are sticking to a budget, the best decor around can be found growing in your own small garden.
 'Whether it’s greenery from your garden, backyard or a plant or flower that is in season in your area, you can never go wrong with smaller plants and flowers to elevate any party,' Bobby adds.
 'Low maintenance plants, like succulents, are also a nice way to add greenery to your table as it adds color and brings a desert style to the space.'

 What's on trend for outdoor dining right now?

-Whether you're choosing an outdoor dining set, linens or cushions, there are a few trends that are hot right now when it comes to creating an engaging outdoor space.
+Whether you're choosing an outdoor dining lighting idea, a table set, linens or cushions, there are a few trends that are hot right now when it comes to creating an engaging outdoor space.

 'To achieve a Boho style for your tablescape, focus on choosing vibrant colors and luxurious textures for your linens and add accessories like pillows to add extra comfort,' suggests Bobby.